 In all lateral-view illustrations, vertebrae are illustrated as though in right lateral view, i.e. with the head towards the right.
 In some cases, that has necessitated reversing images of left-lateral views.
 In these cases, the reversal is noted in the image captions.

-Although this paper appears in the Journal of Paleontological Techniques, the definitions proposed herein applies equally to the vertebrae of extant animals.
+Although this paper appears in the Journal of Paleontological Techniques, the definitions proposed herein apply equally to the vertebrae of extant animals.

 Institutional abbreviations